FranklinHau/book-review-backend-json-server/README.md

 Then, you can start the server with npm start.
 The server will run on http://localhost:3001.

-Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## Contributing

 Pull requests are welcome.
 To make a pull request, fork the repository, create a new branch, make your changes, and then submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.